 We use three distinctly different techniques for transporting our roses to shows, depending on the distance that will be traveled: local, short to medium distance, and long distance.

-For short to medium distance (usually 150 to 500 miles, and occasionally up to 1,000 miles for a long distance national rose show), the big roses are transported in a custom-made rose cooler, which my husband made to fit in the back of our 1995 Chevy Astro minivan.
+For short to medium distance (usually 100 to 500 miles, and occasionally up to 1,000 miles for a long distance national rose show), the big roses are transported in a custom-made rose cooler, which my husband Bob made to fit in the back of our 1995 Chevy Astro minivan.
 Years later, we altered our cooler box to fit our 2011 Toyota Sienna minivan.

 We have successfully traveled with roses to several national and district rose shows using this special rose cooler.

 At Portland in 2001, we won two national trophies: The Dee Bennett Trophy for a collection of 12 Miss Flippins miniature roses, and the Griffith Buck National Trophy for a collection of 3 different shrub roses.
 Portland was 900 miles driving distance and 18 hours from home.

 At San Jose in 2002, we won the Dorothy Stemler national trophy for a bouquet of 8 or more old garden roses.
 San Jose was 9 hours and 450 miles driving distance from home.